About

 I am a historian of science and technology working on the politics and provenance of data and machines in the nineteenth, twentieth and twenty-first centuries.
 My work combines traditional close-reading and archival study with computational techniques.

-I am currently a Turing Research Fellow at The Alan Turing Institute in London, where I was until recently a Senior History Research Associate on the Living with Machines project (led by Ruth Ahnert) in collaboration with The British Library, from 2019-2023.
+Until recently I was a Senior History Research Associate on the Living with Machines project (led by Ruth Ahnert) in collaboration with The British Library, and before that, I worked at CRASSH on the Technology and Democracy project.

 daniel @ danielwilson.info